-Well, it’s a shame that you haven’t started cashing in on the video content, which means you’re leaving money on the table.
+If you haven’t started cashing in on the video content yet, that means you’re leaving money on the table.

 Therefore, I decided to dig deeper into this topic to help guide brands in establishing a YouTube strategy.

 If you’re wondering, why you should listen to me, then I have some explanation for this, after all.

 One of my YouTube channels is about to reach 10k subscribers.
 On the other hand, I have a video with over 100k views on my second YouTube channel.
 Sure, these numbers aren’t gigantic, but over the past few years, I’ve learned so much about YouTube growth via content creation.
 That’s why I’ll be able to share some value to navigate you in the right direction.